 Looking for the fastest route to eastern portion of the Koolau Summit Trail?
 This is it.
 I’d have to say that the hike up Kamehame Ridge via the private access road is even easier than the hikes up to Diamond Head and the Makapuu Lighthouse.
 Kamehame Ridge will get you to the KST even faster than Mariner’s Ridge.
 If you choose to do this hike then don’t blink, you might miss half of it.
 For a more epic experience, choose to take this route instead.

 I stepped out of my car, and as soon as I did, I noticed a large group of females making their way down the hill, on the opposite side of the metal gate.
 They had just finished the hike.
 I timed my steps perfectly so that we would intersect at the metal gate.
 Surely, the guard wouldn’t stop me since this other group had just done the hike, right?
 I was right.
 He didn’t care.
 I even waved at him, and he waved back.
-I was off to the top.
 I just hoped that he wouldn’t have my car towed.

-Almost as soon as I passed the gate, it started to rain.
+Soon after, it started to rain.
 This wasn’t light drizzles, either, it was coming down hard.
 I thought to myself, “what else could go wrong?”
 I picked up my pace and within 5 minutes or so, the showers had gone away.
 The clouds quickly moved makai and I continued mauka.
-I made it to the top of Kamehame Ridge within thirty minutes or so.
+I made it to the top of the ridge within thirty minutes or so.
 This was with many stops to take photographs.
 I am sure that if you just went straight up without breaks, you could do it within fifteen to twenty minutes.

 The views from the KST were magic.
 It was amazing up there.
 I almost forgot about all the rain that we’ve been experiencing the last couple of weeks.
 As you reach the top portion of the road, which will begin to run parallel to the ridge, you will need to look for an opening on your right that will lead you to the rocky ridge.
 Cross over some concrete steps and the trail will lead you straight to the hang glider launch pad.
 When I arrived, there was a guy sitting on the launch pad.
 He seemed oblivious to me and thoroughly engulfed in the views.
 It wasn’t unti I started to set up my tripod that he noticed I was there.
 A few moments later, two of his lady friends showed up.
 They hung out on the cement slab, while I started snapping away.
 I forgot just how amazing this portion of the KST looked.
 It had been a while.
 Too long, in fact.